nikola-wd/gulp-es6-sass/README.md

 - `gulp --dev` - build a more verbose output of dist for debugging.
 - `gulp watch` - watch app files for changes and run associated tasks.

+## Important

+The gulp copy task will copy anything you add to `./app/` to `./dist/`.
+If there is a new file or directory you do not want to copy, simply add the path to the `copyPaths` array in the gulpfile.